How much is shipping? It's FREE if you’re living in the United States. We're currently closed for international shipping but will reopen this soon!

 What kind of battery is it?
-We offer a rechargeable Samsung 36 volt, 7.0 AH battery.
+We offer a rechargeable Panasonic 36 volt, 7.0 AH battery.

 How do you charge the battery?
 All bikes include a charging unit that plugs directly into the bike and will work with any electrical outlet.

 Can the battery be removed?
 Yes.
-If the battery ever needed to be changed, it’s easily accessible for a bike shop to remove and replace.
-Spare batteries can be purchased through us easily.
+If the battery ever needs to be changed, it’s easily accessible for a bike shop to remove and replace.
+Spare batteries can be purchased through us at our cost.

 How far can you go?
 On a full charge you can ride up to approximately 45 miles.
 It takes 3 hours to charge from empty to full.

 How much do the bikes weigh?
 The weight varies based off size and gear options, but they range from 33 – 39 pounds.

 What type of maintenance is required for an electric bike?
 These bikes can be maintenance as any other ordinary bike through any professional bike shop.

 What are torque sensing cranks?
 With our cranks, once you apply pressure to the pedal it immediately activates the motor giving you instance thrust.

 Is there a warranty?
 Yes.
 All Story Bikes come with a 1-year warrant included.
 However normal wear such as tires, brakes pads, chain rings, and chain is not covered, as it’s an inevitable part of riding.

 What is the working temperature of the battery?